-- Students are expected to dress according to uniform campus wear dress code from the time they arrive on campus for school until they leave campus for the day.
-All garments must have a traditional fit and be modest, neat, and clean.
-Note: If required based on an extracurricular after-school activity, students may change their clothes after school.
+- 1. Students are expected to dress according to uniform campus wear dress code from the time they arrive on campus for school until they leave campus for the day.
+All garments must have a traditional fit and be modest, neat, and clean. - a.
+If students change for an elective course during the school day (e.g. Physical Education), they must change back into dress code before heading to their next class. - b.
+If required based on a co-curricular after-school activity, students may change their clothes after school.
 At such times, (a) appropriate deference and modesty should be maintained and (b) students should stay with their team or group once they have changed. - 2.
 Tops should not be tight and must completely cover the midriff when arms are fully extended above the head. - 3.
 Pants/jeans must not be sagging, oversized, tight, or cropped in length.
 "Skinny" styles are not permitted. - 4.
 Shorts, skirts, skorts, and jumpers must extend to the knee.
 Students may not roll their shorts, skirts, skorts, or jumpers to decrease their designed length.
 A slit is acceptable in a straight skirt from the bottom of the hem/skirt to the knee. - 5.
-For grades 7-12, academic logos are required on all polos, Oxfords, sweaters, sweatshirts, and 1⁄4 zips.
-For grades K-6, starting in the 2025-2026 school year, academic logos will be required on all polos, polo dresses, jumpers, Oxfords, sweaters, sweatshirts, and 1⁄4 zips. - 6.
+Academic logos are required on all polos, Oxfords, sweaters, sweatshirts, and 1⁄4 zips. - 6.
 For extra warmth, long or short-sleeved t-shirts or turtleneck shirts in navy, gray, white, or black may be worn under polo or Oxford campus wear shirts as long as there is not any writing, image, or logo from the undershirt or turtleneck showing.
 No thermal underwear or any other undergarments may show. - 7.
 A polo or Oxford campus wear shirt (or a Spirit t-shirt on Fridays only) must be worn underneath sweaters, sweatshirts, 1⁄4 zips, and hoodies. - 8.
-Hoodies with LCA Knights logos may be worn in grades PK-12 any day of the week.
-LCA Knights hoodies or

-- other LCA hoodies are the only hoodies permitted.
+Legacy Christian Academy hoodies with Knights or other LCA logos may be worn in grades PK-12 any day of the week.
+LCA hoodies are the only hoodies permitted.
 Students may not wear hoods up inside campus buildings.
-Non-LCA hoodies may not be worn to school as cold weather apparel. - 9.
-Jackets, coats, hats, hoods, and other cold weather apparel must be removed in all campus buildings unless the principal permits students to wear them because of a cold building or other special circumstance. - 10.
-Writing, pictures, branding, logos, and images on clothes may not communicate a message that conflicts with school standards. - 11.
+Non-LCA pullover style clothing (e.g. hoodies, quarter zips, sweaters) may not be worn to school or during school, including as cold weather apparel. - 9.
+Hats must be removed in all campus buildings. - 10.
+Non-LCA jackets, coats, hoods, and other cold weather apparel must be removed in all campus buildings unless the principal permits students to wear them because of a cold building or other special circumstance. - 11.
 Jewelry should be in moderation and good taste.
 No visible tattoos or body piercing (except for girls' earrings).
 Boys are not to wear earrings at school or school functions. - 12.
 Hairstyle extremes (e.g. spikes) and non-traditional or unnatural hair colors (e.g. blue, green, pink) are not permitted.
 Boys' hair must be off the collar, above the eyebrow, and with part of the ear showing.
 Young men may keep their hair pulled back to accomplish this purpose, but while at school all their hair should be off the collar completely.
 Boys are to be clean-shaven (no beards or mustaches). - 13.
 Young women in the 12th grade may wear a single stud nose piercing.
 Young men in the 12th grade may wear a well-groomed and maintained beard and/or mustache.
 Young men in the 12th grade must be clean shaven for school pictures and the graduation ceremony.